 Many of us have hobbies which we enjoy when we have free time, and no, drinking is not a hobby, unless you make your own craft beers!
 Sometimes, our hobbies can grow and start to take up more space to accommodate them.
 You can get some excellent advice on the rd.com website on how to clean and organise your home to maximise the space, but this still may not be enough.
 When you need more space, here are some ideas to help you increase the amount of available room that you need to let it grow and create an outstanding workshop for your hobby.

 Move It To The Garage

 Many of us just use the garage to store stuff rather than park our cars, so there is often a lot of space available for you to use.
 Depending on what your hobby is, you may not need all of the space in the garage, so you can still store things and also have a washing machine or freezer if you require.
 You can create yourself a workbench and have a place to store all of your tools, or whatever you need to enjoy your hobby.
 Make the area comfortable and add a radio and comfy chair and you may just make your new favourite spot in your home!

-If your hobby is the sort which needs to remain indoors, then if you have space you can use a spare bedroom if you have one available.
+If your hobby is the sort which needs to remain indoors, then if you have space you can use a spare bedroom, for example model railroading with model trains, if you have one available.
 If there is an unused bedroom, you may be able to use the space and still have a bed in there in case it is needed.
 Otherwise, you will need to remove any furniture from the room that you will not need, which will also reduce the versatility of the room.